 As one muscle contracts another must relax.
 When you bend your knee the hamstrings at the back of the knee contract while the quadriceps at the front relax/ pay out slack.
 In injuries this co-ordination may be lost.
 In my experience co-ordination problems are also commonly found post operatively.

-Weight loss – most knee problems are made worse by being overweight.
+Most knee problems are made worse by being overweight.
 The best way to normalize weight is through having a permanently healthy diet coupled with exercise rather than a series of fad diets.
-Avoid activities such as running and twisting which can aggravate the knee injury instead take up low impact exercise such as swimming the crawl or back stroke or Tai Chi.
+Avoid activities such as running and twisting which can aggravate the knee injury.
+Instead take up low impact exercise such as swimming the crawl or back stroke or Tai Chi.
 Specific exercises and physical therapy may help to improve strength and flexibility.
 Exercises may include strengthening exercises such as riding a stationary bike and weights particularly for the thigh muscle the quadriceps

 Your GP can prescribe various drugs to reduce inflammation.
 Natural anti-inflamatories include omega 3 oils from fish, flax seed oil and Boswellia, a herb.